zalando/postgres-operator/README.md

 Before the operator is deployed, you need to tell your minikube cluster the OAuth2 secret token in order to communicate with the teams API.
-For a Live Zalando cluster, the token is populated in a secret described by `manifests/platform-credentials.yaml` via the infrastructure created by the Teapot team.
-The operator expects that secret (with the name set by the `oauth_token_secret_name variable to be present).
+For a Live Zalando cluster, the token is populated in a Secret described by `manifests/platform-credentials.yaml` via the infrastructure created by the Teapot team.
+The operator expects that Secret (with the name set by the `oauth_token_secret_name variable to be present).
 That token is not present in minikube, but one can copy it from the production cluster:

     $ zkubectl --context kube_db_zalan_do get secret postgresql-operator -o yaml| kubectl --context minikube create -f -